-Any law enforcement agency receiving funds under a JAG subaward must submit performance accountability metrics data in SIMON related to training on: use of force, racial and ethnic bias, deescalation of conflict, and constructive engagement with the public.
+Any law enforcement agency receiving funds under a JAG subaward must submit performance accountability metrics data for the 2019 calendar year related to training on: use of force, racial and ethnic bias, de-escalation of conflict, and constructive engagement with the public.
 These metrics will be collected via questionnaire from FDLE's grants office and reported to BJA's Performance Management Tool (PMT).